crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 **CARL CHECK THIS:**
 	`cf ic group list`

-  Now you are ready to deploy this using Active Deploy
+  Now you are ready to deploy the application using Active Deploy

 ## Task 2: Deploy your Application

 Now that the updated application is compiled and uploaded to Bluemix, you are ready to deploy it using Active Deploy.
-You can do this using the Active Deploy **CLI** commands, or you can do this using the Active Deploy **Dashboard GUI**.
+You can do this using the Active Deploy **CLI** commands, or you can do this using the Active Deploy **Dashboard GUI** (same exact operation).

-Basic operation - Active Deploy will:
+During the deploy, Active Deploy will:
  * Route traffic to `APPNAME2` and start ramping up instances of `APPNAME2` (the Ramp-up Phase).
  * Turn off the route to `APPNAME` once the number of instances of `APPNAME2` is the same as for `APPNAME` (the Test Phase).
  * Finally, reduce the number of instances of `APPNAME` to 1 (the Ramp-down Phase).